tgubeli/springboot-2-quarkus/README.md

 accountbalance-1-zhfmk    1/1     Running     0          78s
 ```

-Now we know the name of the pod so we can make the port forwarding.
+Now we know the pod's name so we can make the port forwarding.
 MongoDB is exposed with the port 27017 so we are going to forward the same port locally:

 ```
 oc port-forward creditresponse-1-jtgxh 27017:27017